-Students have the choice of taking a traditional course or an online class with a field skills evaluation.
+Students have the choice of taking a traditional course or a hybrid course.
 The traditional course has in-person teaching from a group of hunter education instructors.
-The online class allows the students to complete the class at their own pace.
+The hybrid course allows the students to complete the class at their own pace.
 Once the student has passed the online test, they have to demonstrate safe firearm handling in various hunting situations at a field skills evaluation.
-Students can enroll in a Washington hunter education course by visiting the website at: wdfw.wa.gov/hunting/requirements/education/basic
+Students can enroll in a Washington hunter education course by visiting the website at: wdfw. wa.gov/hunting/requirements/education/basic